wawrzynek-eq/arch-kata/ADR/ADR 0003 - Use multiple different prompts for obtaining AI grade.md

 ## Technique Description

-1. **Multiple Prompt Generation**: For each question, generate multiple variations of the prompt to be sent to the LLM.
-This could incorporate changing the sequence of question/answer (LLMs tend to favor the last given information), rephrasing the prompt or using personas
+1. **Multiple Prompt Generation**: For each question, generate multiple variations of the prompt to be sent to the LLM using different prompting strategies.
+This could incorporate changing the sequence of question/answer (LLMs tend to favor the last given information), rephrasing the prompt or using personas.
+For example:
-  - Output formatting strategy:
+  - Ordering strategy:
     > On a scale of 0 to 10, grade the following answer: <submitted answer> to the question: <question>

     vs